-Chesterton, Indiana: Wizard of Oz FestivalThe Festival is a survivor.
-Originally created because of a popular Wizard of Oz store that was once in town, it has also outlasted a museum that came (and went) after the store.
+Chesterton, Indiana: Wizard of Oz FestivalThe annual event had been a survivor, at least until 2013, when there was no Wizard of Oz Festival.
+Originally created because of a popular Wizard of Oz store that was once in town, it also outlasted a museum that came (and went) after the store.

 - Just south of I-80 exit 31, on Hwy 49.
 Festival held during a weekend in September.